rapid7/metasploit-framework/Style-Tips.md

 Module titles should read like titles.
 For capitalization rules in English, see: http://owl.english.purdue.edu/owl/resource/592/01/

 The only exceptions are function names (like 'thisFunc()') and specific filenames (like thisfile.ocx).
-Module titles should be contrived so both the first and last word begins with a capital letter, as this is an [msftidy.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/msftidy.rb) check.